Automate

 A binary operator, operand[operand];

-• If the first operand is a text, returns the Unicode character at the index of the seconds operand; "Hi"[1] returns 105.
+• If the first operand is a text, returns the Unicode character code at the index of the second operand; "Hi"[1] returns 105.

 • If the first operand is an array, returns the element at the index of the second operand; ["a","b","c"][1] returns "b".